 - Property initially established or partially acquired by one spouse before marriage, but added to or fully paid off during the marriage, is known as commingled—this means that it is both separate property and community property.
 Some examples include homes or vehicles for which mortgages/loans were taken out by one spouse before the marriage, but paid off with joint funds or at some point in the marriage, or retirement or pension plans set up before the partnership, and continuing to be paid into throughout the duration of the marriage.

 Dividing community property and particularly commingled items can be complicated.
 Assigning values to the property based on their monetary worth and determining the value of commingled items before they became commingled is essential to the process.

 Using mediation to divide community property

 In California, couples can opt to use mediation to facilitate property division during divorce.
 In mediation, a neutral party (usually a lawyer or other professional) helps the divorcing spouses take inventory of all their community property, as well as the community portions of commingled items.
 Each partner has the opportunity to claim meaningful items.
 The items that both parties want are then divided equitably based on their value and with reasonable compromise as the objective.

 Sure, certain disputes may get heated, but generally, mediation not only saves time and money—it also promotes a more cooperative and congenial overall environment.
 The unbiased mediator present helps direct focus on the negotiations on the agenda for that session while avoiding getting too personal or contentious.

-Consult an experienced Fresno divorce attorney with questions about community property division
+Consult an experienced Fresno and San Diego divorce attorney with questions about community property division

 Whether you are entering mediation or simply reviewing your divorce options, you need an advocate who can protect your interests at every step in the process, including property division.
 To learn more about how the Law Office of Rebecca Medina supports you, call (559) 785-3295 or contact us online today.